Ever since I was a child, horses have been my passion and in this sense, I followed in my father’s footsteps.

 Later Karen, my daughter, confronted me with my dream again.
 From then on I’ve started to approach horses in a different way.
 For example, I started riding without a bit.
 Soon I discovered some essential factors that promote this approach, such as nutrition, an understandable way of communicating and flight- and herd-instinct.

-Since 1993 I’ve started to look for answers to questions that arise during my mission to collect horses on a loose rein (read: bitless).
+Since 1993 I’ve started to look for answers to questions that arise during my mission to ride horses on a loose rein (read: how to collect the horse bitless).

 In 2002 I dared to take the step towards starting my own business in coaching human and horse.
 I will be forever thankful to Inge and Jos for this.
 They have supported me during this important step.